Senate probe found some federal prison staff abused female inmates without discipline

 The Senate report found a backlog of hundreds of sexual abuse allegations in the internal affairs unit for the prison system.

-"In fact several officers who admitted under oath to sexually abusing prisoners were nonetheless able to retire with benefits," Senator Ossoff said..
+"In fact several officers who admitted under oath to sexually abusing prisoners were nonetheless able to retire with benefits," Ossoff said.

 Another witness at the subcommittee hearing, Linda De La Rosa, said it took three years to arrest, convict and sentence the prison worker who raped her, even though he had been investigated for predatory behavior several times before.

-Note: Editor's Note: This story includes reporting about rape, which some readers may find disturbing.